AND operator in Oracle

 a.
 Unintended Exclusion of Data

-If you have multiple conditions with AND
+If you have multiple conditions with AND, be

 careful to ensure that the conditions do not unintentionally exclude rows that